cydia2020/toyota-combo-dimmer-decoder/README.md

 Some aftermarket radio require users to hook up its dimmer wire, which essentially tells the radio to dim the display while the parking lights are ON.
 This is not great since it creates a few problems:
 1. In some places it is required by law to use the headlight when it's raining, even during daylight time, this can make the radio / navigation display hard to read if the dimmer is linked to the parking lights.
-2. The factory radio uses this signal as the dimmer, thus making the aftermarket peripherals more stock-ish.
+2. The factory radio uses this signal as the dimmer, making the aftermarket peripherals more stock-ish.

 This project solves these problems as the combination metre's dimmer signal is linked to either the brightness knob or the light sensor, giving user control of when to switch to night mode on their radios.